 TEMPERAMENT: Loyal, alert, protective

 The Anatolian shepherd generally has an independent and watchful temperament.
 These dogs don't display overly affectionate personalities, but they are loyal to their family.
 However, they can be wary of strangers.

 History of the Anatolian Shepherd

-The Anatolian Shepherd is an ancient dog breed stretching back as many as six centuries.
-The breed’s origins are in the Anatolia region of Turkey, also referred to as Asia Minor, where they are thought to have developed from a line of Shepherds (the Coban Kopegi, or “shepherd’s dog”) who were bred specifically to protect and herd livestock.
-Other accounts trace the Anatolian Shepherd back to hunting dogs of Mesopotamia.
-In both cases, it’s understood that these types of Shepherds were bred to work, and in particular to work on farms and ranches guarding livestock from fast-paced predators like wolves and cheetahs.
+The Anatolian shepherd is an ancient dog breed stretching back as many as six centuries.
+The breed’s origins are in the Anatolia region of Turkey, also referred to as Asia Minor, where they are thought to have developed from a line of shepherds (the Coban Kopegi, or “shepherd’s dog”) that were bred specifically to protect and herd livestock.
+Other accounts trace the Anatolian shepherd back to hunting dogs of Mesopotamia.
+In both cases, it’s understood that these types of shepherds were bred to work—in particular on farms and ranches guarding livestock from predators including wolves and cheetahs.

-Interestingly, Anatolian Shepherds first came to the United States as part of a top secret World War II project overseen by the U.S. Department of Agriculture.
-The goal of the project was to evaluate various breeds to deduce which was best suited for sheep pasture work, though the project ended without much fanfare and the Anatolian Shepherds involved in the project were sold to buyers in the Virgin Islands.
+Interestingly, Anatolian shepherds first came to the United States as part of a top-secret World War II project overseen by the U.S. Department of Agriculture.
+The goal of the project was to evaluate various breeds to deduce which was best suited for sheep pasture work.
+But the project ended without much fanfare, and the Anatolian shepherds involved were sold to buyers in the Virgin Islands.

 Anatolian Shepherd Care